Bay of Plenty District Health Board: History

 The Bay of Plenty District Health Board, like most other district health boards, came into effect on 1 January 2001 established by the New Zealand Public Health and Disability Act 2000.

 On 1 July 2022, the Bay of Plenty DHB was dissolved, with Te Whatu Ora (Health New Zealand) assuming responsibility for its hospitals and health services.
 Its former functions and operations were taken over by Te Whatu Ora's Te Manawa Taki division.

 Geographic area

 The area covered by the Bay of Plenty District Health Board was defined in Schedule 1 of the New Zealand Public Health and Disability Act 2000 and based on territorial authority and ward boundaries as constituted as at 1 January 2001.
-The area initially identified was Tauranga District, Western Bay of Plenty District, Whakatane District, Kawerau District, and Ōpōtiki District.
-The area could be adjusted through an Order in Council, which happened on 27 April 2001, by clause 7 of the Health (Constituencies of District Health Boards) Order 2001, when Mayor Island / Tuhua and Motiti Island were added to the area.
+The area initially identified was Tauranga District, Western Bay of Plenty District, Whakatāne District, Kawerau District, and Ōpōtiki District.
+The area could be adjusted through an Order in Council, which happened on 27 April 2001, by clause 7 of the Health (Constituencies of District Health Boards) Order 2001, when Mayor Island / Tuhua and Mōtītī Island were added to the area.